KosRud/DQ-skinning-for-Unity/README.md

 ## Known bugs

 * Mesh bounds are not working properly.
-For now I set the bounds to infinite so that the mesh is always visible.
+For now I set the bounds to 1000000f so that the mesh is always visible (infinite causes an error).

 * Blend shapes are applied on every frame, even if weights did not change.
 This is not a bug, but there is no reason to loose time on needless calculations.